 The Tasting Room

 Boasting a cozy home environment, our tasting room is decorated with bright Provencal-inspired colors.
-Simply walk up to one of the serving tables, and enjoy Le Cuvier’s fine wines and hors d’oeuvres.
-Then soak in the views from the large picture windows and doors.
+Enjoy Le Cuvier’s fine wines and freshly prepared hors d’oeuvres at one of our elegant bars for a memorable tasting experience.

 Le Cuvier was first in Paso Robles wine country to feature hors d’oeuvres as part of the regular wine tasting experience—and we continue that tradition today.
 Adjoining the tasting room, the kitchen is fully equipped with commercial equipment (minus the microwave).
-John Munch, our in-house chef, works with the winemakers and staff to produce unique pairings with each of our wines.
+Our in-house chef works with the winemakers and staff to produce unique pairings with each of our wines.

 The Barrel Room